DGriffin91/shared_exponent_formats/README.md

 Implementations provided in rust, glsl, and wgsl.

+## Overview
+Using shared exponent formats can be beneficial for storing coordinates.
+When storing coordinates using three separate float values, precision can be wasted if one or two axes have significantly larger values than the other.
+This results in the smaller axis retaining higher precision, while the overall coordinate precision is limited by the largest value.
+A more efficient approach is to share the exponent across all three axes.

+Another use case is storing colors values.
+By using a shared exponent format, it is possible to allocate the precision more effectively relative to the overall luminance. rgb9e5 is widely supported by gpus for things like HDR textures.

+`xyz8e5` compared to `3x 8unorm`:
+- One more byte
+- Signed
+- *Much* more range: max 6e4, epsilon 1e-7 (vs 1, 4e-3)
+- Similar coordinate precision around 1.0
+- Better coordinate precision below 1.0

+`rgb9e5` compared to `3x 8unorm`:
+- One more byte
+- Matches common GPU texture format
+- Better coordinate precision
+- *Much* more range: Max 6e4, epsilon 6e-8 (vs 1, 4e-3)

+`rgb13e6` compared to `3x f16`:
+- Same size
+- Better coordinate precision
+- *Much* more range: Max 4e9, epsilon 6e-14 (vs 6e4, 1e-3)

+`rgb18e7` compared to `3x f16`:
+- One more byte
+- Coordinate precision half way between f16 and f32
+- ***Much*** more range: Max 1e19, epsilon 4e-25 (vs 6e4, 1e-3)

 | Name      | Bytes | Signed | Max Val | Epsilon  |
 |-----------|-------|--------|---------|----------|
 | 3x 8unorm | 3     | false  | 1       | 3.92e-3  |